pri-k/docs-mysql/backup.html.md

 # Automated Backups
 In versions of p-mysql 1.7.0.0 and higher, automated backups can be enabled in the "Configure Backups" section.
-Backups enable the following features:
+Backups has the following features:

 - Periodically create and upload backup artifacts suitable for restoring the complete set of database instances allocated in the service.
 - No locks, no downtime.
 The only affect on the serving systems is the amount of I/O required to copy the database and log files off of the VM.
 - Includes a metadata file which contains the critical details of the backup artifact, including the effective calendar time of the backup.
-- Backup artifacts are encrypted within the p-mysql cluster of VMs; clear data is never transported outside of the p-mysql deployment.
+- Backup artifacts are encrypted within the p-mysql cluster of VMs; unencrypted data is never transported outside of the p-mysql deployment.
-- Backups are currently stored on Amazon S3.
+- Backups are currently stored on **Amazon S3** only.
 Other storage targets will be added over time.

 ![Configure Backups](configure-backups.png)